Cathedral of St. Mary Magdalene, Warsaw: Architecture

 The main dome of the church.

 The main drum inside the church.

 View of the main iconostasis.
 On the left side altar is St. Jowa Poczajowskiego veiled.
 To its right, in front of the pillar, the icon of St. Sergius of Radonezh, referred to as the icon of Christ with children.

 The building was built on a Greek cross, covered with a hipped roof.
 The church has five onion-domes with Orthodox crosses, located on octagonal drums.
 Side drums at the same time have a bell tower with ten bells cast in Westphalia.
 All the windows in the building are semicircular decoratively framed motifs and columns.
 Drums, below the roof, are decorated with rows of arcs.
 Originally on the west wall of the church, in Tondo form, Vinogradov was a composition depicting Christ surrounded by Saints Cyril and Methodius.
 On the eastern wall, the same artist painted Anthony and Theodosius Pechersky in Tondo form.
 On the northern wall is the image of the Mother of God based on the Kazan Icon of the Mother of God, Holy Martyrs characters, Catherine and St. Alexandra, and on the south - Saints Helen and Olga.
-All these images have been degrading gradually and don't survive now.
+All these images have been degrading gradually and no longer survive.

 The main entrance to the church was located on the west with a closed semicircular portico with double half-columns situated on pedestals.
 Over the portico is a forged window with a decorative border, below which are three empty Tondo.
 The entire west facade repeats the shape of the portico.
 The entrance to the lower church, located below the main church, is on the south side.
 From the east, the church has an apse with a row of semi-circular windows.
 In a bay is an image of the patron saint of the church.